EngBaz/Interactive-PDF-Chatbot/README.md

 #### 1. Hybrid Search

 Hybrid search is a search method that combines the strengths of traditional keyword-based search and semantic search.
 It utilises the precision of keyword search with the contextual understanding and relevance of semantic search.
 By incorporating both approaches, hybrid search aims to deliver more accurate and comprehensive search results.

+* Keyword Seach
+BM25 is a ranking algorithm that calculates how relevant a document is to a search query.
+It's based on the TF-IDF method and generates a sparse vector.
+BM25 is used to improve search results by ranking documents based on their relevance to the user's query.